nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 ### Make it available to an App user

 If an App user wants to send a Relationship Request to the Templator, the App user must first scan a QR Code that contains the reference to a RelationshipTemplate which is owned by the Templator.
-To create this QR Code on the Templator, proceed as described in the [Get RelationshipTemplate]({% link _docs_use-cases/use-case-transport-get-relationship-template.md %}) use case documentation, use the `id` of the [RelationshipTemplate created above]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) and specify the value `image/png` in the `Accept` header field.
+To create this QR Code on the Templator, proceed as described in the documentation of the [Get RelationshipTemplate]({% link _docs_use-cases/use-case-transport-get-relationship-template.md %}) use case, use the `id` of the [created RelationshipTemplate]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) and specify the value `image/png` in the `Accept` header field.
 After scanning the QR Code, the App user receives the conditions for establishing a Relationship to the Templator as specified in the RelationshipTemplate.
 If these are accepted, the App user can now [send a Relationship Request]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#send-it-as-an-app-user) to the Templator.

 ## Send a Relationship Request